How to Clean a Decanter, According to Five Wine Professionals

 “In terms of rice, I do find that it removes slight stains,” says Rebecca Meir, wine writer and sommelier at Toronto private dining service Chef & Somm.
 “However, it falls short when removing substantial ones.
 The crushed ice and stainless-steel pearls will work much better as well as quicker,” especially for tough, caked-on stains, she says.

-Hot water and foresight
+Hot Water and Foresight

 Regardless of which cleaning method you choose, “the most important consideration is to rinse your decanter with warm-to-hot (but not boiling) water as soon as possible after using,” says Meir.
 “The longer the decanter sits with wine, the more of a struggle there will be when it comes to removing the wine stains.”